nus-cs2103-AY2223S2/tp/docs/UserGuide.md

   * `N` or `n` for `Not Done`
   * `D` or `d` for `Done`
 * If no status is provided, it is **defaulted** to `Not Done`.
-* Adding of duplicate orders are not allowed.
-Two orders are considered to be duplicates if they have the same task names (case-insensitive) and deadlines.

 </div>